 Commercial buildings weren\u2019t the only ones paving new ground – residential buildings soon followed suit.
 Before the invention of the elevator, the highest floor of a residential building was the least desired floor.
 Top floors were designed for servants and waitstaff, and luxury residents didn\u2019t want to traverse the multitude of stairs to the top floor.
 The Dakota<\/a> (a residential building at 72nd and Central Park West) was the first residential building to cater top-floor apartments to wealthy residents.
 While many were initially skeptical, the next four decades would bring more elevators to luxury buildings and move thousands of wealthy residents to the top floor.<\/p>\r\n\r\n\r\n\r\n

-Rules and regulations<\/h2>\r\n\r\n\r\n\r\n
+Rules and Regulations<\/h2>\r\n\r\n\r\n\r\n

 Though elevators have deeply influenced NYC\u2019s growth trajectory, they need frequent maintenance and testing to ensure safety.
 The Department of Buildings (DOB) works to ensure the proper use of all elevators in New York City.
-Buildings that have five or more stories are required to have an elevator (though some buildings constructed before 1968 are exempt), and at least one of the elevators must be large enough to accommodate a stretcher in case of emergency.
-The elevator must be accessible<\/a> from a public space (rather than a cramped hallway) and doors must be at least 36 inches wide and remain open for at least three seconds.
-The push buttons of elevators are also required to be centered 42 inches from the ground so they can be reached by any user.<\/p>\r\n\r\n\r\n\r\n
+Buildings that have five or more stories must have an elevator (though some buildings constructed before 1968 are exempt), and at least one of them must be large enough to accommodate a stretcher in case of emergency.
+The unit must be accessible<\/a> from a public space (rather than a cramped hallway) and doors must be at least 36 inches wide and remain open for at least three seconds.
+The push buttons must sit 42 inches from the ground so any user can reach them.<\/p>\r\n\r\n\r\n\r\n

-Building code regulates that elevators must be inspected periodically<\/a> – they need category one tests (inspecting all safety devices, cables, alarms, and general use mechanisms) twice a year, and category five tests (lifting the elevator\u2019s maximum load at maximum speed) once every five years.
-Residents can file a complaint if an elevator is not working, was installed without a permit, is not inspected, or if it has dirty or unsanitary conditions.
-The Department of Housing Preservation and Development will investigate complaints and issue tickets to owners who are not in compliance with the law.
-Residents can look up their apartment building at DOB NOW: Safety<\/a> to search for elevator violations at a property and see any amount due by the owner. <\/p>\r\n\r\n\r\n\r\n
+Building code regulates that elevators must be inspected periodically.<\/a> They need category one tests (inspecting all safety devices, cables, alarms, and general use mechanisms) twice a year, and category five tests (lifting the elevator\u2019s maximum load at maximum speed) once every five years.
+Residents can file a complaint if the unit is not working, was installed without a permit, is not inspected, or if it has dirty or unsanitary conditions.
+The Department of Housing Preservation and Development will investigate complaints and issue tickets to owners.
+Residents can look up their apartment building at DOB NOW: Safety<\/a> to search for violations.
+The website also shows any outstanding payments.\u00a0\u00a0<\/p>\r\n\r\n\r\n\r\n